-Pipes may seem no more powerful than temporary files: the pipeline echo hello world | wc could be implemented without pipes as echo hello world >/tmp/xyz; wc </tmp/xyz
+Pipes may seem no more powerful than temporary files: the pipeline could be implemented without pipes as

+'''

+echo hello world | wc

+'''

+'''

+echo hello world >/tmp/xyz; wc </tmp/xyz

+'''

-Pipes have at least four advantages over temporary files in this situation.
+Pipes have at least three advantages over temporary files in this situation.
 First, pipes automatically clean themselves up; with the file redirection, a shell would have to be careful to remove /tmp/xyz when done.
 Second, pipes can pass arbitrarily long streams of data, while file redirection requires enough free space on disk to store all the data.
 Third, pipes allow for parallel execution of pipeline stages, while the file approach requires the first program to finish before the second starts.
-Fourth, if you are implementing inter-process communication, pipes' blocking reads and writes are more efficient than the non-blocking semantics of files.